-Many people took these findings to mean that standing desks burn 87 calories per hour.
-However, a good amount of that additional calorie burn was because standing desk users also walked an average of six minutes more per day at work than those who used a traditional, non-ergonomic sit-down desk.
+Many people took these findings to mean that sit stand desks burn 87 calories per hour.
+However, a good amount of that additional calorie burn was because stand up desk users also walked an average of six minutes more per day at work than those who used a traditional, non-ergonomic sit-down desk.

 Although the standing desk probably deserves credit for encouraging movement and enhancing energy in those workers, walking burns more than twice as many calories as either sitting or standing.

 How many calories are really burned by standing?